See all chapters of A Guide to Solvency II.

 In addition to the above, the PRA sets its expectations in respect of internal credit assessment processes for restructured assets (including ERMs), noting the following (amongst other things):

-- Internal credit assessments for restructured assets must be anchored on a risk analysis of the legal documentation among all parties concerned (e.g., in the case of restructured ERMs, this must include a risk analysis of the original loan agreement between the borrower and the lender, the contract between the originator and the insurance firm and the legal structure of the notes issued by the special purpose vehicle (SPV) as applicable).
+- Internal credit assessments for restructured assets must be anchored on a risk analysis of the legal documentation among all parties concerned (e.g., in the case of restructured ERMs, this must include a risk analysis of the original loan agreement between the borrower and the lender, the contract between the originator and the insurance (re)insurers and the legal structure of the notes issued by the SPV as applicable).

-- In respect of ERMs, firms must explicitly consider the following quantitative features:
+- In respect of ERMs, (re)insurers must explicitly consider the following quantitative features:

-- leverage, including a full analysis of the cash flow waterfall between the loan receivables and the cash flows paid to the senior noteholder; and
+- Leverage, including a full analysis of the cash flow waterfall between the loan receivables and the cash flows paid to the senior noteholder.

-- stress and scenario testing of the amount and timing of receivables, for instance as a result of (x) changes in the value of the properties that collateralise the ERMs, both in the immediate and longer term, including allowance for additional costs (e.g., dilapidation costs and transaction costs relating to sales), (y) demographic risks relating to the borrowers under the ERMs (e.g., longevity trend and volatility, and morbidity) and (z) prepayment risk.
+- Stress and scenario testing of the amount and timing of receivables, for instance as a result of (i) changes in the value of the properties that collateralise the ERMs, both in the immediate and longer term, including allowance for additional costs (e.g., dilapidation costs and transaction costs relating to sales), (ii) demographic risks relating to the borrowers under the ERMs (e.g., longevity trend and volatility, and morbidity) and (iii) prepayment risk.

-- Where a firm has restructured an asset into a range of tranches, the spread on a given tranche must be commensurate with the level of risk to which that tranche is exposed.
+- Where a (re)insurer has restructured an asset into a range of tranches, the spread on a given tranche must be commensurate with the level of risk to which that tranche is exposed.

-- Firms must carefully justify any reliance on credit-enhancing or liquidity-enhancing features, taking into account the availability of these facilities over the expected lifetime of the SPV.
+- (Re)insurers must carefully justify any reliance on credit-enhancing or liquidity-enhancing features, taking into account the availability of these facilities over the expected lifetime of the SPV.

-On 27 September 2023, the PRA issued its first substantive consultation, CP19/23,160 on the detail of its proposed changes to the MA.
-These wide-ranging proposals can be seen as a substantial relaxation of the Solvency II requirements around which (fixed) assets are eligible for inclusion in an MA portfolio, and the (narrow) scope of liabilities that they can be held against.
-This is tempered, however, by increased governance on the part of (re)insurers, including principles-based judgments, as well as a hard attestation from the (re)insurer’s chief financial officer (or other senior officer) that they have a “high degree of confidence” that the MA assets will deliver the intended result.
+On 27 September 2023, the PRA issued its first substantive consultation, PRA CP19/23, on the detail of its proposed changes to the MA.
+The wide-ranging proposals contain therein marked a substantial relaxation of the Solvency II Directive’s requirements around which (fixed) assets are eligible for inclusion in an MA portfolio, and the (narrow) scope of liabilities that they can be held against.
+Such proposals were tempered, however, by increased governance on the part of (re)insurers, including principles-based judgements, as well as a hard attestation from the (re)insurer’s chief financial officer (or other senior officer) that they have a “high degree of confidence” that the MA assets will deliver the intended result.

-MA Asset Eligibility for Assets That are Highly Predictable (HP)
+Matching Adjustment Asset Eligibility for Assets That Are Highly Predictable

-The new framework moves away from a requirement for fixed income to allow for the inclusion of assets with HP cash flows (i.e., with cash flows that are capable of being changed by the issuers of the assets or third parties) provided such assets do not represent more than 10% of the total MA benefit claimed by the relevant (re)insurer.
+The new framework moves away from a requirement for the MA to be applied only to fixed income assets to allow for the limited inclusion within an MA portfolio of assets with HP cash flows (i.e., with cash flows that are capable of being changed by the issuers of the assets or third parties) provided such assets do not represent more than 10% of the total MA benefit claimed by the relevant (re)insurer.
 Such HP assets must:

 - Be contractually bound as to timing and amount of cash flows (with failure to pay constituting a default event).